openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key generation procedure {#ecc-mlkem-generation}

-The implementation MUST independently generate the ML-KEM and the ECDH component keys.
+The implementation MUST generate the ML-KEM and the ECDH component keys independently.
 ML-KEM key generation follows the specification [FIPS-203] and the artifacts are encoded as fixed-length octet strings as defined in {{mlkem-ops}}.
 For ECDH this is done following the relative specification in {{RFC7748}}, and encoding the outputs as fixed-length octet strings in the format specified in {{tab-ecdh-cfrg-artifacts}}.